StaticRevo/FYP-Multi-Label-Classification-using-Deep-Learning/README.md

 - **One Error**
 - **Mean Average Precision (mAP)**

-Beyond the above standard metrics, the project also makes use of additional eveluation techniques to provide even deeper insights on the models performance such as:
+Beyond the above standard metrics, the project also makes use of additional Evaluation techniques to provide even deeper insights on the models performance such as:
 - **Confusion Matrics (Per-Class and Aggregated)**
 - **ROC and AUC Curves**
 - **Label Co-occurrence Analysis**
 - **Grad-CAM and Activation Maps**

 The results are stored within experiment/results folder.

+### Results